 Some games become classics for a reason.
 The game Connect 4 has been entertaining players of all ages since the 1970s.
 Its goal is basic enough: place four checkers in a row horizontally, vertically, or horizontally to win.
 The vertical plane upgrades the game from a glorified game of tic-tac-toe to a contest involving real strategy.

-But you can only stack checkers so many times before it starts to get old.
+However, you can only stack checkers so many times before it starts to get old.
 Game manufacturers have recognized this and designed variations with fun twists on Connect 4 that can breathe new life into your game night or rainy afternoon.
 Other upgrades correct design flaws from the original concept that make playing, storing, and traveling with the game more practical.

 Some Connect 4 sets improve the traditional game with better mechanics and materials.
 Others take the game to a whole new level with new rules, new pieces, or new mechanisms for depositing your tokens.